 Joule corresponds to "the unit of energy J" as defined in the version applicable at any time of DS/ISO 80000-1: "Quantities and units - Part 1: General" (In Danish: "Fysiske størrelser, måleenheder og symboler - Del 1: Generelt") in the latest version at any time published by Danish Standards.

 kWh is 3.6 x 106 Joules and expresses the quantity of heat that develops during combustion of Natural Gas in accordance with the definition of Gross Calorific Value.
-Gross calorific value is the amount of heat developed by combustion of one cubic metre of gas at constant pressure when the gas and air for the combustion have a temperature of 25° C, the combustion products being brought to that temperature and the water formed by the combustion being present in liquid state.
-Gross calorific value is expressed in kWh/m3 or MJ/m3.

 Liable Party is a party which does not satisfy its obligations under one or more agreements made under “General Terms and Conditions for Gas Transport”.

-m3/ cubic metre corresponds to the volume of Natural Gas which, at 0o C and an absolute pressure of 1.01325 bar, and without water vapour, occupies the volume of one cubic metre (normal cubic metre) as defined in the 11th Conférence Générale des Poids et Mesures, Paris, France.
+m3/ Normal cubic metre corresponds to the volume of Natural Gas which, at 0o C and an absolute pressure of 1.01325 bar, and without water vapour, occupies the volume of one cubic metre (normal cubic metre) as defined in the 11th Conférence Générale des Poids et Mesures, Paris, France.

 Manual Procedure is the manual procedure that Shippers can use to conclude “Capacity Agreements”.